 - The PA Wilds region is one of seven Conservation Landscapes in PA because of its unique natural resources.
 PA Wilds Center works closely with the PA Dept. of Conservation & Natural Resources to coordinate activities by the many local partners involved in the Conservation Landscape work, which aims to grow nature and heritage tourism in the region in a way that creates jobs, diversifies local economies, inspires stewardship and improves quality of life.

-- PA Wilds Center’s Brand Principles, which guide PA Wilds logo and brand use across every platforms and program, include ‘stewardship of the land’ as a guiding value and include many references to importance of cultivating a healthy relationship between people and the environment.
+- PA Wilds Center’s Brand Principles, which guide PA Wilds logo and brand use across every platform and program, include "stewardship of the land" as a guiding value and include many references to the importance of cultivating a healthy relationship between people and the environment.